The Scheme for Compensation for Detriment caused by Defective Administration (the CDDA Scheme)

 - Further information

-The CDDA Scheme allows Government agencies to compensate persons who have experienced detriment as a result of an agencys defective actions or inaction.
+In cases where it has been established that there is no legal liability to pay compensation, the CDDA Scheme provides a mechanism for non-corporate Commonwealth entities (NCEs) to compensate persons who have experienced detriment as a result of a NCE’s defective actions or inaction.

 The CDDA Scheme is an administrative, not a statutory (legislative) scheme.
 It has been established under the executive power of section 61 of the Constitution.

 Portfolio Ministers have responsibility for decisions made under the CDDA Scheme.
 Ministers may also authorise departmental officers to make decisions.

 Payments made under the CDDA Scheme are discretionary.
 This means there is no automatic entitlement to a payment.